2014 Application (PDF)

-The six-day Harvard Business School-Accion Program on Strategic Leadership in Microfinance offers leaders from around the world an exceptional opportunity to connect with peers while engaging with some of the HBS faculty's foremost thinkers in business strategy and management.
-The HBS Executive Education learning model immerses the world’s most promising managers in a transformational experience that combines the acquisition of knowledge, skills, and tools—with professional, intellectual, and personal development.
+The six-day Harvard Business School–Accion Program on Strategic Leadership in Inclusive Finance offers leaders from around the world an exceptional opportunity to connect with peers while engaging with some of the HBS faculty's foremost thinkers in business strategy and management.
+The HBS Executive Education learning model immerses the world’s most promising managers in a transformational experience that combines the acquisition of knowledge, skills, and tools with professional, intellectual, and personal development.

-Building on seven highly successful years, the 2013 course offers a curriculum for all financial inclusion leaders engaged in expanding financial services to under-served clients around the world – from microfinance practitioners and conventional commercial banks to investors and regulators.
-Through this unique course, HBS and Accion have brought together leaders from more than 70 countries – including nearly 150 CEO’s, presidents, executive directors, and managing directors, from some of the world’s leading providers of financial services to the poor.
+Building on eight highly successful years, the 2014 course offers a curriculum for all financial inclusion leaders engaged in expanding financial services to under-served clients around the world – from microfinance practitioners and conventional commercial banks to investors and regulators.
+Through this unique course, HBS and Accion have brought together leaders from close to 100 countries – including nearly 150 CEOs, presidents, executive directors, and managing directors from some of the world’s leading providers of financial services to the poor.

 The program addresses key strategic issues arising out of the dual goals of economic and social value creation that define microfinance.
 Topic areas include industry change, managing in competition, organizational growth, and creating economic and social value.

 “My experience at HBS is unforgettable.
 This training provides an opportunity to detach from everyday work and reflect on some of the 'macro' issues related to 'micro' finance.
 Having the opportunity to discuss and analyze challenging aspects of the industry amongst a sophisticated group of practitioners and qualified lecturers has allowed me to bring back fresh thoughts on how best to address challenges my organization is facing in its complex environment.”

 –Ranya Abdel Baki, Executive Director, Sanabel Network Egypt